 - Bitcoin – BTC

 - Stellar – XLM

 - Bitcoin SV – BSV

 - Tron – TRX

 Note: This list is not extensive.
-There are over 2,500 cryptocurrencies out there, so it would be difficult to list them all here.
+There are currently approximately over 9,000 cryptocurrencies out there, so it would be difficult to list them all here.
 It would be time well spent for any newcomer to become acquainted with popular cryptocurrencies and their abbreviations before beginning to trade.
-Similarly, playing around with the most popular cryptos such as Bitcoin is a great starting point to get used to this type of trading.
+Similarly, playing around with the most popular cryptocurrencies such as Bitcoin is a great starting point to get used to this type of trading.

 How to choose the right trading platform

 Choosing the correct platform for you is very important.
 There are differences across competing exchanges, and as such, it is useful to do some research to decide which is best for your needs.
 Below is a brief list of some of the key things to look out for:

 - Available currencies: As mentioned above, Bitcoin to USD is common, but other trade pairings might be available on one platform and not another.
 Be sure that the crypto you want to trade with is supported.

 - Leverage: This refers to the amount you are allowed to trade above your initial deposit and by how much you can multiply your gains.
 A higher leverage will suit risk takers who look for the high reward.
 A high leverage is not recommended for beginners, however.
 A common leverage is typically 20:1 with crypto.
 Again, though, this is dependent on your chosen platform.